krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 1. When $dp[i]$ is calculated for the first time, we record it in `mem[i]` for later use.
 2. When $dp[i]$ needs to be calculated again, we can directly retrieve the result from `mem[i]`, thus avoiding redundant calculations of that subproblem.

-Here’s the implementation using memoization as follows:
+The code is as follows:

 ```src
 [file]{climbing_stairs_dfs_mem}-[class]{}-[func]{climbing_stairs_dfs_mem}